-- Share with others what you learned in this project. - Exhibit any activity or learning experience related to the field of entomology or the teaming with insects curriculum that does not fit in the Entomology collection or notebook classes listed above. - Follow copyright laws explained in the general rules. - The exhibit may be, but is not limited to, original works, digital presentations (must include hard copy for exhibit purposes for the duration of the state fair), programs, websites, games, apps, displays, or posters that you have made. - If the exhibit is in a wooden box, it must be 18x24x3.5 inches with a transparent plastic top (such as plexiglass) and displayed horizontally. - If the exhibit is a poster, it must not be larger than 22"x'28" and needs to be rready to hang. - If the exhibit is a display, the maximum size is not to exceed a standard commercial 3'x4' tri-fold display. - Name and county/district must clearly be marked on educational exhibits.
+• Share with others what you learned in this project.

-Any major violation of rules will result in the exhibit being dropped one ribbon placing.
-Examples would include, but are not limited too: incorrect display box size, missing paper work, feet on display box, no special project in notebooks, etc.
+- Exhibit any activity or learning experience related to the field of entomology or the teaming with insect's curriculum that does not fit in the Entomology collection or notebook classes listed above. - Follow copyright laws explained in the general rules. - The exhibit may be, but is not limited to, original works, digital presentations (must include hard copy for exhibit purposes for the duration of the state fair), programs, websites, games, apps, displays, or posters that you have made. - If the exhibit is in a wooden box, it must be 18x24x3.5 inches with a transparent plastic top (such as plexiglass) and displayed horizontally. - If the exhibit is a poster, it must not be larger than 22"x'28" and needs to be ready to hang. - If the exhibit is a display, the maximum size is not to exceed a standard commercial 3'x4' tri-fold display. - Name and county/district must clearly be marked on educational exhibits. - Refer to Entomology General Rule for information on Threatened and Endangered Species specimens that cannot be displayed in Educational Exhibits. - Any major violation of rules will result in the exhibit being dropped one ribbon placing.
+Examples would include, but are not limited to: incorrect display box size, missing paperwork, feet on display box, no reference for information and/or photos, etc.